Attraction tickets | TicketLens

 opening hours

 The opening hours of the Vienna Giant Ferris Wheel vary depending on the season.
-Usually, the Giant Ferris Wheel opens at 10:00 am but closes earlier in the winter than in the summer.
+During the summer, it opens at 10:00 am and closes at 5:30 pm.
+In winter, it closes earlier.
 The official website of the Vienna Giant Ferris Wheel provides information about the opening hours.

 address